filipmil-Rukovodiltel-In-Docker/Rukovoditel/README.md

 <li><b>First: </b>You need a Docker network - see Creating the Network;</a>
 <li><b>Second: </b>You need a database container - see Creating the Database Container;</a>
 <li><b>Third: </b>You need a Rukovoditel container - see Creating the Rukovoditel Container;</a>
-<p>All database data and all Rukovoditel files will be placed in separate Docker volumes (automatically created)
+<p>All database data and all Rukovoditel files will be placed in separate Docker volumes.
+Volumes are created at first start of the theirs respective container and serves as <b>permanent</b> storage for the database and Rukovoditel files.
+After stopping the containers, your data remans safe in those volumes.
+For backing up the data in volumes - see Backing Up Data.</p>
 <h2>Creating the Network:</h2>
 <p>Create local Docker network:</p>
 <div class="highlight highlight-text-shell-session"><pre>$ docker network create some-network</pre></div>